quarck/Qrck-Calendar/PrivacyPolicy.md

-# Etar calendar Privacy Policy
+# Seshat calendar Privacy Policy
-Etar is an open source application that respects your privacy.
-Etar application does not send any of your data to us.
-Also Etar does not use the Internet permission at all.
+Seshat is an open source application that respects your privacy.
+Seshat application does not send any of your data to us.
+Also Seshat does not use the Internet permission at all.

 ### What personal information do we collect from the people that visit our blog, website or app?

-Etar does not collect information from the users.
+Seshat does not collect information from the users.

 ### When do we collect information?

-Etar does not collect information from the users.
+Seshat does not collect information from the users.

 ### How do we use your information?